lidaof/eg-react/README.md

 1. Specify customizations of your new track.
 Tracks are customizable in four ways:
   * Visualizer (required)
   * Legend
+  * Context menu items
   * Data source
-2. Specify when to render your new track.
+2. Specify what track type renders your new track.

 ### 1. Customizations
 These are also explained in `TrackSubtype.ts`.